CrowdStrike/glide-core/CONTRIBUTING.md

 ### Getting started

-We recommend using [Corepack](https://pnpm.io/installation#using-corepack) to manage PNPM.
+We use PNPM and recommend using [Corepack](https://pnpm.io/installation#using-corepack) to manage it.

 ```bash
 pnpm install
 pnpm start
 ```

-- If you have `ignore-scripts=true` in your `~/.npmrc`, also run `pnpm prepare` to install the Git hooks.
+If you have `ignore-scripts=true` in your `~/.npmrc`, also run `pnpm prepare` to install the Git hooks.

-Read through the remainder of this document before opening a pull request.

 ### Adding a release note

 We use [Changesets](https://github.com/changesets/changesets) for release notes.
-Include one with your Pull Request if you made a change consumers should know about:
+Include a changeset in your Pull Request if you made a change consumers should know about:

 ```bash
 pnpm changeset